ahaldeman/ahaldeman.github.io/about/index.md

 ---
 ![Logo]({{ site.url }}/{{ site.picture }}){: .selfie}

-I am a Software Engineer currently working at JP Morgan.
+I am a Software Engineer working in financial services.
 When I am not working, I like to work on electronics projects, hike, and travel.

 ### Blog Theme